Healthy Together Mildura

 - Encouraging local early childhood services, schools and workplaces to address and support health and wellbeing by becoming ‘health promoting settings’ with activities that link with broader community initiatives.

-Taking a ‘Systems Approach’ to Health
+Taking a ‘Systems Approach’

 Healthy Together Mildura is taking a ‘Systems Approach’ to make healthy change in our community.
 But what does that mean?